 The step after this one involves signing over the title, after which it’s very difficult to reverse the sale.
 Therefore it’s best to collect payment from the seller at this time before going any further.

 At the time of the sale, you’ll be handing over the vehicle title to the buyer, but not before completing the ‘Assignment of Title’ section on the bottom.
 The Illinois state title requires you to enter the odometer readout, the buyer’s name, and the date.
 You’ll then sign your own name exactly how it appears on the title, and then print your name in the field to the right of your signature.
-Keep in mind that if the title lists more than one owner and uses the word ‘and’ to connect the two names, then both individuals listed will need to be present for the transfer to be valid.
+Keep in mind that if the title lists more than one owner and uses the word ‘and’ to connect the two names, then both individuals listed will need to print and sign their names for the transfer to be valid.
 The buyer will then sign and print their name below the seller’s signature.

 While a dealership selling a vehicle is responsible for sending the vehicle’s title, transfer, and sales tax to the Secretary of State’s office, in a vehicle sales transaction between two private parties, it is the buyer’s responsibility to have the title put in their name within 20 days of the transaction taking place.
 Therefore, as the seller, your responsibility with the title is to simply fill out the required fields and hand it over to the buyer; they’re responsible for the rest.